Changes and additions to the Mapping Rules

 Address points may be drawn outside the footprint of the building they correspond to if the address:

-• Is associated with buildings or structures not mapped as items of the “Building” type (bridges, underground pedestrian crossings, and other underground structures).
+• Is associated with buildings or structures not mapped as items of the “Building” type (such as bridges, underground pedestrian crossings, and other underground structures).

-• Is related to a building not mapped in Yandex Map Editor yet.
+• Is related to a building not yet mapped in Yandex Map Editor.

 • Corresponds to an area rather than a specific building inside the area.